 Now, let us have a look at what constitutes these parts.

 The Front Matter

 The front matter is the beginning pages of a book.
-The very first pages include the title page, copyright page, acknowledgments, and more.
-In addition, it includes important information about the author and publishers.
+The very first pages include the book cover, title page, copyright page, acknowledgments, and more.
+In addition, it provides essential information about the author and publishers.

 The front matter invariably becomes the most significant part of a book.
 It is the first glimpse of the book that the readers have.
 Since it is the first thing any reader will notice, it is vital to look intriguing.

 A book needs a professional cover that attracts the target audience.
 As far as self-publishing a book goes, the cover is the essential factor that attracts many readers.

 Having a high-quality book cover ensures that your book sells well, especially if you are a self-publishing author.
 The front cover is the first thing a reader notices, and it helps form an opinion about the book in seconds.
 So, it is vital to have an attractive front cover.